ticketmaster/aurora/catalog/pages/grid/index.md

 A number of different column widths & combinations can be used to create layouts.

-By default columns are 100% width which is the equivalent of 12/12
+By default columns are 100% width which is the equivalent of 12/12.

+Use 0 value when column should not be visible.

 ```react
 responsive: true